callyral/kittyfetch/README.md

 configuration is in the script, you must edit it.

-i plan on adding uptime, de/wm detection and a config file.
+i plan on adding de/wm detection and a config file.

 ## note